-Once installed, the machine automatically registers itself to the Goverlan Reach Gateway services and is available for unattented management under the External Devices section of the Goverlan Reach operator console.
+Once installed, the machine automatically registers itself to the Goverlan Reach Gateway services and is available for unattended management under the External Devices section of the Goverlan Reach operator console.

-External unattented nodes are configured with an Organization ID.
+External unattended nodes are configured with an Organization ID.
 This organization id is used to group external nodes in containers for easy browsing in the Goverlan operator console.
-The default organization ID is set to the Organization Name configured in the Gateway services, however it can be modified in the Goverlan Client Control Panel applet.
+The default organization ID is set to the Organization Name configured in the Gateway services.
+However, it can be modified in the Goverlan Client Control Panel applet.

 Goverlan Reach Client Configuration – Control Panel Applet